 3. Add a layer of straw

 Here we used the lasagna garden method.
-Since we wanted raised beds, the straw was great for gaining some height.
+Since we wanted to raise the beds, the straw was great for gaining some height.
 In one bed we added another layer of straw and compost, but the main beds have just straw underneath.
-We would recommend though at this stage to build raised beds or to cover the whole area with a lasagna garden.
-To build raised beds without support did not work as well.
+We would recommend though at this stage to build the actual raised beds or to cover the whole area with a lasagna garden.
+To form raised beds without support did not work as well.
 We added wooden boxes later on.

 4. Add a layer of compost